Large rainbow matchings in edge-colored graphs: Introduction

-\begin{proposition} For all even $t$, there exists a graph that is properly edge-colored with $t+1$ colors such that there are $t$ edges of each color, but no rainbow matching of size $t$. \end{proposition}
+\begin{proposition} For all even $n\ge 2$, there exists a graph that is properly edge-colored with $n+1$ colors such that there are $n$ edges of each color, but no rainbow matching of size $n$. \end{proposition}

-Thus, it is natural to find the maximum number $f(t)$ that can be written instead of $t+1$ in the above proposition.
-Proposition \ref{th2} proves that $f(t) \ge t+1$ for all even $t$.
-We make progress in the upper bound and establish that $f(t) \le 2t + o(t)$.
-This provides an asymptotic version of Conjecture \ref{bgs} in the case of simple graphs.
-Although we believe that the lower bound on $f(t)$ is closer to the truth, there is a natural barrier to improving the upper bound of $2t + o(t)$, which we elaborate on in the concluding remarks.
-Our next result is the following:
+Thus, it is natural to find the maximum number $f(n)$ that can be written instead of $n+1$ in the above proposition. \Cref{th2} proves that $f(n) \ge n+1$ for all even $n\ge 2$.
+We make progress in the upper bound and establish that $f(n) \le 2n + o(n)$.
+This provides an asymptotic version of \Cref{bgs} in the case of simple graphs.
+However, we believe that our lower bound on $f(n)$ is closer to the truth.

-\begin{theorem} For every $\e > 0$, there exists $N = N(\e)$ such that whenever $q \ge N$, for any graph $G$ that is properly edge-colored with at least $2(1+\e)q$ colors such that there are at least $q$ edges of each color, there is a rainbow matching of $G$ using $q$ colors. \end{theorem}
+\begin{theorem} There exist $n_0, \xi >0$ such that whenever $n \ge n_0$, for every graph $G$ that is properly edge-colored with at least $2(1+n^{-\xi})n$ colors such that there are at least $n$ edges of each color, there is a rainbow matching of $G$ using $n$ colors. \end{theorem}

-We next show that Theorem \ref{th} is the best possible with respect to the number of edges in each color class.
-We need each color to appear at least $q$ times because it is possible to have no matching on $q$ edges when each color appears $q-1$ times, even if we have any number $n$ of colors.
-To see this, consider the graph that is a disjoint union of $q-1$ copies of $K_{1,n}$ and color each $K_{1,n}$ using all the colors exactly once.
-Although each color appears as a matching with $q-1$ edges, the graph does not contain any matching with $q$ edges.
-It turns out that this rigid behavior concerning the number of colors in each color class poses some difficulty in approaching this problem with probabilistic methods.
-Nevertheless, we overcome this difficulty by proving and using the following statement, which is also of independent interest.
+We remark that the proof of this result is quite short and uses \Cref{th1} as a black box.
+We now show that \Cref{th} is the best possible with respect to the number of edges in each color.
+We require each color to appear at least $n$ times, since if every color appears only $n-1$ times, then it is possible to construct examples with no matching of size $n$ (and hence no rainbow matching of size $n$), regardless of the number $m$ of colors.
+To see this, consider the graph that is a disjoint union of $n-1$ copies of the complete bipartite graph $K_{1,m}$ and color each $K_{1,m}$ using all the colors exactly once.
+Although each color appears as a matching with $n-1$ edges, the graph does not contain any matching with $n$ edges.

-\begin{theorem} For every $\e > 0$, there exists $N = N(\e)$ such that whenever $q \ge N$ the following holds.
-Suppose $G$ is a bipartite graph on the vertex set with bipartition $A \cup B$, where $|A| = q$ and every vertex in $A$ has degree at least $(1+\e)q$.
-Suppose the edges are properly colored.
-Then, there always is a rainbow matching in $G$, which uses every vertex in $A$. \end{theorem}

-The constant 1 in $(1+\e)q$ of this result is optimal in the above result, because it is easy to construct examples showing that $\e = 0$ does not work (to see such an example, check the first part of Section 2).
-As a straightforward corollary of Theorem \ref{th3}, we next obtain the following asymptotic version of Conjecture \ref{brs} (the Brualdi--Ryser--Stein conjecture), which is also best possible up to the small error term.

-\begin{corollary} Every proper edge-coloring of the complete bipartite graph $K_{q,q+o(q)}$ contains a rainbow matching of size $q$. \end{corollary}